4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 Data Architecture of ML product
 ================================

 Earlier in article `Microservice Architecture`_ , we considered the Date Flow inside the ML of the product.
-It's time to take a look at the full Data Architecture of the ML product:
+Let's take a look at the complete product data architecture

 Single ML Product vs Multiple ML Products
 =====================================